 - Urgent care costs

-- Emergency room
+- Emergency department

-- Pros and cons of emergency room
+- Pros and cons of the emergency room

 - Emergency room costs